collective-soundworks/soundworks-template/README.md

      * `index.js` - server side main file (for all client types)
      * . . . files imported by the `index.js` server side main file
  * `html` - template files to generate the application's `index.html` files (no need to touch)
+ * `package.json` - NPM package file (modify so that the description and dependencies match your application)
+ * `README.md` - this file (you should replace by a file that informs about your application)

+This structure is required by the *Soundworks* framework and the helper scripts.
+The files that are part of the application's implementation (i.e. especially the files in the `src` directories) contain comprehensive explanatory comments.